bayeshack2016/quant-hack/README.md

 - By providing meaningful metrics for each neighborhood, related to crime, transportation, access to restaurants, together with tools to visuzalize them
-- It investigates the precise relation between those features and the satisfaction of neighborhood inhabitants.
+- It investigates the relation between those features and the satisfaction of neighborhood residents.

 Examples
 --------